strategicalliances/docs/content/en/docs/appstore/connectors/aws/amazon-bedrock.md

 6. Double-click the **ListFoundationModels** activity to configure the required parameters.
 7. For the **ENUM_Region** parameter, provide a value by using a variable or an expression.
 This must be of the type `ENUM_Region` of the AWS Authentication connector.
 8. For the **Credentials** parameter, provide a **Credentials Object** from the AWS Authentication connector:
-    1. In the **App Explorer**, in the **AWSAuthentication** > **Operations** section, find the **Generate Credentials** action.
+    1. In the **App Explorer**, in the **AWSAuthentication** > **Operations** section, find the **GetStaticCredentials** or **GetTemporaryCredentials** action.
-    2. Drag the **Generate Credentials** to the beginning of your microflow.
+    2. Drag the one you need to the beginning of your microflow.
-    3. Double-click the **Generate Credentials** activity to configure the required parameters and provide a value for the AWS Region.
+    3. Double-click the activity to configure the required parameters.
 4. For the **ListFoundationModels** parameter, provide the `ListFoundationModelsRequest` created in step 3.
 9. The `ListFoundationModelsResponse` object is returned by the **ListFoundationModels** activity.
 10. From the **Toolbox**, drag a **Retrieve** activity to your microflow and place it after the **ListFoundationModels** activity.
 11. Double-click the **Retrieve** activity and make sure **By Association** is selected.
-12. Select the **ModelSummary_ListFoundationModelsResponse** association, which will return a list of the type [`ModelSummary`](#modelsummary).
+12. Select the **FoundationModelSummary_ListFoundationModelsResponse** association, which will return a list of the type [`FoundationModelSummary`](#foundationmodelsummary).
-13. To further use the response information, you can create an implementation module with copies of the `ListFoundationModelsResponse` and `ModelSummary` Entites.
+13. To further use the response information, you can create an implementation module with copies of the `ListFoundationModelsResponse` and `FoundationModelSummary` entites.
 This way, you can use your custom user roles and access rules for those entities and keep them when updating the connector.

 ## 4 Technical Reference